crazy-max/diun/README.md

 ## Features

-* Allow to watch a full Docker repository and report new tags
+* Allow to watch a Docker repository and report new tags
 * Include and exclude filters with regular expression for tags
 * Internal cron implementation through go routines
 * Worker pool to parallelize analyses